pivotal-cf/docs-cloudbees-cjoc/Jenkins.html.md

 A trial license will be created when the product is installed, which is valid for **30 days**.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
 You can update the enterprise license in the Jenkins `Manage Jenkins` section when logged in as the UAA Admin user.

-The operator's machine that is accessing the Jenkins setup page, requires an internet connection to facilitate obtaining the trial license.
+The operator's machine that is accessing the Jenkins setup page requires an internet connection to facilitate obtaining the trial license.

 If you are accessing Jenkins from a machine **with** internet access, a trial license will be automatically retrieved on the `Register Jenkins` page.